 - Separate the kids: Separating the bickering children can give them time to calm down and control their anger.
 You can separate the children by sending each to a separate room or different corners of a room.
 Do not allow them to play together until they are ready to be friends again.
 Separation time can make kids mend their bond and learn to share things cordially (4).

 - Praise positive behavior: Each time you see your kids playing together peacefully, praise them (5).
 You can place ‘good behavior piggy bank‘ and add a coin each time the kids play together in harmony.
 Once the piggy bank is full, the children can split the money equally and buy anything they desire.
 Remember, children repeat actions that get the most praise and rewards from their parents (6).
+Instead of money, tokens can also be used and then converted into rewards like favorite food of the child.

 - Teach to respect others: Teach children to listen to others and understand their perspective.
 Ask them what they would do in the same situation; make them realize that the other child also has a valid point or choice.
 This does not mean to teach your kid to compromise each time.
 It is about teaching children to listen to and respect others’ opinions (4).
 Listening and understanding others’ perspectives could help the child arrive at a solution with common benefits (7).